 The Canadian Unitarian Council’s unique lay chaplaincy program was created in 1971.
 The program trains and supports carefully chosen lay members of Unitarian Universalist congregations who create and perform rites of passage, including weddings, child dedications, and memorial services.
 Lay chaplains are pleased to provide this outreach service to people who want a religious or spiritual ceremony: both to the general public and to Unitarian Universalists in congregations without a minister.

-The CUC’s Lay Chaplaincy Program Steering Committee oversees congregations in approving applicants for lay chaplaincy, coordinates training and support for lay chaplains and congregations, and provides consultation on lay chaplaincy matters.
+The National CUC Lay Chaplaincy Committee oversees congregations in approving applicants for lay chaplaincy, coordinates training and support for lay chaplains and congregations, and provides consultation on lay chaplaincy matters.

 Guides for congregations

-- Process for appointing a new lay chaplain
+- Process for selecting and affirming new lay chaplain candidate

 - Maintaining your lay chaplaincy program